 The History of Tombstone's Boothill Graveyard

-The early years of Tombstone's Boot Hill Graveyard (1878-1884) was originally called the "City Cemetery" After the city built the Tombstone Cemetery on the west end of Allen Street, the "City Cemetery" was then called the old cemetery.
+In the early years Tombstone's Boot Hill Graveyard (1878-1884) was originally called the "City Cemetery".
+After the city built the Tombstone Cemetery on the west end of Allen Street, the "City Cemetery" was then called the old cemetery.
 Sometime around 1929 and the towns first Helldorado Days, people started calling the "Old Cemetery" Boot Hill Graveyard.

 Its occupants ran the spectrum of all the cultures and nationalities of early Tombstone.

 Cowboys who "died with their boots on" lie next to housewives, business men and women, miners, gamblers, ladies of the "red-light district" and all the famous and not so famous occupants that contributed to Tombstone's early history.

 By the 1920s, Boothill had fallen into ruin with many

 grave markers lost or unreadable.
 A group of citizens in

 Tombstone and Cochise County began the task of researching old burial records, consulting with relatives, older residents, and using all means available to identify the occupants and mark the graves properly.